PALAXO/es-odm/README.md

  - `static async __esType()`
    - Returns ES type

-##### Class ES API
+##### Class level API
- - `static async search(body, ?from, ?size, ?scroll)`
+ - `static async search(body, ?from, ?size)`
    - Performs ES search
-   - Returns _BulkArray_ of instance
+   - Returns `BulkArray` of instances
      - For documents, default `*` type is replaced with real one for all returned instances
+       - It means you can perform search with generic document class (no type specified) and returned instances have correct instance specified in parental class
    - Used by another static functions
      - Redefining this function will affect their behavior
    - User must specify `body`
      - `tenant`, `index` and `type` are already defined in class
-   - `from` and `size` is defined in configuration, requests max range by default
+   - `from` and `size` are optional
+     - Returns all results if not specified, no how many there are
-   - supports scroll /NOT TESTED/
+       - Uses scroll API

  - `static async findAll()`
    - Finds all entries in ES matching class `tenant`, `index` and `type`
    - Uses `this.search()`
-     - Returns _BulkArray_
+     - Returns `BulkArray`

+ - `static async find(ids)`
+   - Performs ES 'search' query
+   - If 'ids' is strings, returns single instance
+   - Else if 'ids' is array of strings, returns `BulkArray` of instances
+   - Uses `this.search()`

  - `static async get(ids)`
    - Performs ES 'get'
    - Class must have specified `type`
-     - can't be used for general document's findings
+     - Can't be used for general document's findings
    - If 'ids' is strings, returns single instance
    - Else if 'ids' is array of strings, returns `BulkArray` of instances

- - `static async find(ids)`
-   - Performs ES 'search' query
-   - May be used even without `type` specified
-   - If 'ids' is strings, returns single instance
-   - Else if 'ids' is array of strings, returns `BulkArray` of instances
-   - Uses `this.search()`

  - `static async delete(ids)`
    - Performs ES 'delete'
    - Uses bulk API
    - Class must have specified `type`
-   - If 'ids' is strings, returns single boolean
-     - true if deleted, else otherwise
-   - Else if 'ids' is array of strings, returns array of booleans
+   - Returns ES response

  - `static async exists(ids)`
    - Performs ES 'exists'
    - Class must have specified `type`
    - If 'ids' is strings, returns single boolean
+   - Else if 'ids' is array of strings, returns array of booleans
      - true if exists, else otherwise
-   - Else if 'ids' is array of strings, returns array of booleans

  - `static async update(ids, body, ?retryOnConflict)`
+   - Performs ES 'update'
-   - Performs ES update using bulk API
+   - Uses bulk API
    - Class must have specified `type`
-   - Returns ES item / items
+   - Returns ES response

  - `static async updateByQuery(body)`
    - Performs ES 'update_by_query'
-   - Class must have specified `type`
+   - Returns ES response

+ - `static async deleteByQuery(body)`
+   - Performs ES 'delete_by_query'
-   - Returns plain ES response
+   - Returns ES response

-##### Instance ES API
+##### Instance level API
  - `async save(?force)`
    - saves or re-saves instance
    - it uses specified `_id` or generates new one if not specified
-     - it uses ES `index()` function
+     - it uses ES 'index' function
    - `force` - disables validation

  - `async reload()`
    - reloads instance data from ES
      - all user specified data are discarded
-   - `_id` must be specified and entry must exist in ES
+   - `_id` must be specified and entry must exists in ES

- - `async validate()`
-   - Validates instance
-     - if OK, returns validated object (deep copy)
-     - otherwise throws an error

  - `async delete()`
    - Deletes instance from ES
    - Instance properties remain intact
-   - Throws error if instance is not saved in ES
+   - `_id` must be specified and entry must exists in ES

  - `clone(?_id)`
    - Returns clone of current instance
      - Deep copy
-   - Clone is created from the same class
+   - Clone instance is created from parental class
      - Class properties are shared (influences are possible)
-   - Original `_id` is deleted
+   - `_id` and `_version` properties are not cloned
-     - New one can be set via parameter or manually
+     - New `_id` can be set via parameter or manually

+ - `async validate()`
+   - Validates instance using Joi
+   - Throws in case of error / incorrect data

 ##### Class copy
  - `static clone(?changes)`
+   - Creates class copy
+   - `changes` is optional object with properties to set

  - `static in(newTenant)`
+   - Clones class using `clone()`
+   - Sets given tenant

  - `static type(newType)`
+   - Clones class using `clone()`
+   - Sets given type

 #### ElasticSearch instance
  - singleton, implemented in separated module